-The Administration Fee is the total cumulative payment accruing to the Administrator, Processing Entity and any affiliate of the Administrator or Processing Entity for services performed in an Owner-Occupied Rehabilitation or stand-alone Affordability Gap Project.
-The Administrator, Processing Entity, and any affiliate of the Administrator or Processing Entity, must earn no additional fee, profit or compensation, nor include costs for wages, benefits or overhead in the Total Development Cost of a Project, without Minnesota Housing's written consent making of a grant or a loan to a Household, supported by Impact Fund Dollars.
+The Administration Fee is the total cumulative payment accruing to the Administrator, Processing Entity and any affiliate of the Administrator or Processing Entity for the making of a grant or a loan to a Household, supported by Impact Fund Dollars.

 - The Administration Fee must not exceed actual costs to make a grant or a loan to a Household, supported by Impact Fund Dollars.
-Such costs are: - Securing and maintaining the funding source; - o Household education specific to the Deferred Loan or grant; - Lender identification, communication, and coordination; - Requesting Impact Fund Dollars from Minnesota Housing; - Document preparation; - o Tracking and reporting and other costs specific to the Impact Fund Award; and - Other costs as determined by Minnesota Housing. - Administrators must disclose the Administration Fee in its Application for Funds. - The maximum Administration Fee is \$500 per Project, or a higher amount if approved by Minnesota Housing. - Administration Fees higher than the maximum allowed fee of \$500 per Project may be allowed if approved at the sole discretion of Minnesota Housing. - Any fee charged to the Household must be disclosed to the Household in advance with a description of the costs the fee covers.
+Such costs are: - Securing and maintaining the funding source; - Household education specific to the Deferred Loan or grant; - Lender identification, communication, and coordination; - Requesting Impact Fund Dollars from Minnesota Housing; - Document preparation; - Tracking and reporting and other costs specific to the Impact Fund Award; and - Other costs as determined by Minnesota Housing. - Administrators must disclose the Administration Fee in its Application for Funds. - The maximum Administration Fee is \$500 per Project, or a higher amount if approved by Minnesota Housing. - Administration Fees higher than the maximum allowed fee of \$500 per Project may be allowed if approved at the sole discretion of Minnesota Housing. - Any fee charged to the Household must be disclosed to the Household in advance with a description of the costs the fee covers.